lukaszgendek/live-footboal-scoreboard/README.md

 ### Service
 - **ScoreboardService**: Contains the business logic for creating, updating, and finishing matches.
 It uses `MatchMap` to manage the matches.

+### DTO
+- **MatchDto**: Represents the data that is exposed to the client.
+It includes the home team, away team, home score, and away score.

 # Acceptance Criteria